Nyanyan/Egaroucid/docs/en/index.md

 ### How to open in MacOS

-Now, version 5.4.1, has a trouble in opening this application.
+Only version 5.4.1 can be used in MacOS.
+Egaroucid5.4.1 has a trouble in opening.

 To open it, please